saunders77/TapConductor/README.md

 # TapConductor interactive score player

-<p>TapConductor is an interactive score-playing app for musicians like me whose piano skills aren't good enough or who have disabilities.
+<p>TapConductor is an interactive score-playing app for musicians like me whose piano skills aren't good enough or who have disabilities, or organizations without the budget to hire a real accompanist.
 You can use it <strong>with</strong> or <strong>without</strong> a piano for:
   <ul>
     <li>Leading a rehearsal, especially choirs learning <strong>unaccompanied</strong> or <strong>accompanied</strong> music</li>
     <li>Accompanying other musicians in auditions or rehearsals</li>